akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice met his gaze.
 “Yes, my lord.”

 “It is good.”
-He rose, moving toward the fire.
+He rose, moving towards the fire.
 “Sooth, you have heard of his work and his silence.”
 His voice was quiet, but it carried.
 “And now I ask you: what would you have me do?”

 Beatrice’s heart was loud in her ears.
 She looked at the king, then at her father, then at Godfrey.

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 21 - “I would know if I have a choice”
+## Chapter 21 ⬩ “I would know if I have a choice”

 The hall was still, save for the low crackling of the fire.
 Henry stood near the hearth, Harold beside him, Matilda on her bench, Godfrey by the door.
 Beatrice had stepped forward, her hands clasped before her, her face pale but steady.